sujitsingh08rdm/feedbackCollectionApp/readme.md

 13. we use deserializeUser
 14. we use a route to test aur auth process, whenever user sucessfully logged in
 15. we create a route for logggint the user out

+## // Adding Prod keys

+---

+1. Creaetd a new DB server for storing keys // key=mongodb+srv://sujitKey:12345@cluster0.pvzim.mongodb.net/?retryWrites=true&w=majority&appName=Cluster0
+2. created a new Oauth for prod keys
+3. will create a new file for prod and dev env
+4. we put keys in prod, apply a condition in files
+5.